 In furtherance of the College's commitment to equal pay and, as reported in previous Mainstreaming Reports, Moray College UHI undertook a job evaluation project which supported the implementation of a new pay and grading structure in January 2011.
-This pay and grading structure has been maintained with any new or regraded posts being subject to job evaluation in accordance with the College Regrading and Job Evaluation Procedure.
-For a period of time following the implementation of the pay and grading structure, protection was afforded to those posts which had been determined to be 'red posts' and a commitment was made to review the duties of these posts.
-This period has now expired and there are now no salary protection measures in place.
 The most recent equal pay review (undertaken in March 2017 and based on February 2017 salary payments), demonstrates that, whilst the college still has a gender pay gap across all grades, there are no significant pay gaps within grade when considering grades in relation to gender, disability or age.
 The College Equal Pay 2017 document provides more information in relation to this.